This article was first published on July 26, 2012. It was updated on June 18, 2014, with information relevant to the 2013 and 2014 tax years.

 The IRS has multiple “schedules” that must be attached to Form 1040NR (or 1040NR – EZ) for specific types of income.
 This includes investment income (such as interest from a bank account) or income from rental real estate (supplemental income and loss).
 These schedules must be attached with your Form 1040NR when you report your income.

 The IRS does allow for certain exemptions.
-The personal exemption is $3,700.
+The personal exemption is $3,900 for the 2013 tax year and $3,950 for the 2014 tax year.
 If you are filing as a non-resident, you are not allowed to take more than one personal exemption.
 If you are filing as a resident, you are able to take exemptions for yourself, your non-resident spouse and any dependents you have inside the United States.
-It is for this reason that many individuals take the First Year Election and end up saving on their US taxes.
+It is for this reason that many individuals take the First Year Election and end up saving.

 Your Tax Identification Number